 Accreditation Council for Continuing Medical Education (ACCME)

-In partnership with Purdue University College of Pharmacy, Office of Continuing Education, and funding from the Employers Forum of Indiana and the Amerisource Bergen Foundation, Overdose Lifeline has developed CE courses and a 20-hour certificate program on Addiction / Substance Use Disorder with an Opioid Specialization.
+In partnership with Purdue University College of Pharmacy, Office of Continuing Education, Overdose Lifeline has developed CE courses and a 20-hour certificate program on Addiction / Substance Use Disorder with an Opioid Specialization.

 An individual may pursue individual course CE credits or complete the entire Certificate Program (20 credits).

-The courses / program assists clinicians in building knowledge and competency in the underserved area - substance use disorder/opioid crisis.
+The courses / program assists physicians in building knowledge and competency in the underserved area - substance use disorder/opioid crisis.

 The Accreditation Council for Continuing Medical Education (ACCME®) leverages the power of education to drive quality in the medical profession and improve care for patients.